 The above background preparation subjects will satisfy the prerequisites for the courses listed in the following Foundation Requirements as well as graduate courses in the study areas of cloud computing and big data, mobile application technologies, QA engineering, and network engineering.

-A minimum of 36 semester units of graduate study are required for the MSCS program.
+A minimum of 36 trimester units of graduate study are required for the MSCS program.
 They include a few required foundation courses, a number of software engineering courses based on the student’s selection of technical pursuit, a required capstone course, and electives.
 The software engineering coursework is to develop technical skills beneficial to the student for career planning.
 The student also has the opportunity to take elective courses outside of computer science to broaden the student’s skillset.

 The student must meet prerequisite requirements when taking any course.
 Upon clearing background preparation work, the student starts to take courses to meet the degree requirements.
 The student must begin his/her graduate study with the subjects listed in the Foundation Requirements section.